 Your new life starts with a simple task.
 Drying bread.

-Here are a couple of recipes I've posted in past years.
-The first is my mom's tried and true (for over 50 years) Apple and Sausage Stuffing.
-It's simple, delicious, and it's on our holiday table every year.
-If you are looking for a starter dressing, this is it.
+Here are a couple of recipes I’ve posted in past years.
+The first is my mom’s tried and true (for over 50 years) Apple and Sausage Stuffing.
+It’s simple, delicious, and it’s on our holiday table every year.
+If you are looking for a beginner dressing that will become your family favorite, this is it.

 The second recipe is a less traditional, but delicious Artisan Stuffing with big chunks of mushrooms, onions, Italian Sausage, cornbread, Artisan, French Bread and fresh herbs.
 It’s fresh and fun and a nice addition to your traditional feast.

-Today- instructions on how to prepare the bread for your home made stuffing.
-In a few days, I'll post a new stuffing recipe.
-If you have a favorite stuffing/dressing you'd like to share, post a link in the comments, we would all love to see what you're planning for the big day...
+Hope this post helps you in preparation for Thanksgiving and in making Bread Cubes for Stuffing!
+If you have a favorite stuffing/dressing you’d like to share, post a link in the comments, we would all love to see what you’re planning for the big day…

 Bread Cubes for Stuffing

-Sprinkle generously with sea salt and fresh ground pepper.
+- Sprinkle with sea salt and fresh ground pepper.